RightToPrivacy/I2P-desktop/README.md

 **INFO: javascript now disabled by default in profile provided**

-You can re-enable Javascript in about:config by setting: javascript.enabled = true
+You can re-enable Javascript in about:config by setting:

-*Other small changes, and still in progress on profile*
+    javascript.enabled = true

+*Other changes made will be documented coming up*

 ---

-### INSTALL STEPS (After Installing Firejail (optional) And Librewolf / I2P)
+### INSTALL STEPS

 #### SUGGESTED: PUBLIC SCREENSHOT INSTALL GUIDE (all Linux devices): https://www.buymeacoffee.com/politictech/setup-automated-i2p-browser-librewolf-on-pinephone-linux-phones-devices